If we’re honest, all you care about is the 11 points. So let’s jump into these digital marketing basics you need to eat and breathe.

 How’s that for a data dump?

-Plus, nearly every smartphone owner uses their device somewhere during the purchasing process.
+Plus, nearly every smartphone owner uses their device somewhere during the purchase process.
 Most people actually look up products on their phones while they’re standing in a physical store!
 This isn’t just some trend!
 Mobile is a staple of consumer behavior.

 Mobile is where consumers live, which means you need to live there, too.
 (Tweet this!)